betajs/betajs-dynamics/docsrc/tutorials/blueprint_js.md

     _afterActivate : function (element) {
         console.log('This message is displayed after the dynamic is activated');
-        //element passes you the element where the Dynamic is active on as a Jquery Object/Element element.find(".somechildnode");
+        //element passes you the element where the Dynamic is active on as a DOM element }
-    }

 });